Skip to content

 A generic markdown collection MCP server with FTS5 full-text search, semantic vector search, frontmatter-aware indexing, incremental reindexing, and non-markdown attachment support.

-Point it at a directory of Markdown files — an Obsidian vault, a docs folder, a Zettelkasten — and it exposes search, read, write, and edit tools over the Model Context Protocol.
+Point it at a directory of Markdown files — an Obsidian vault, a docs folder, a Zettelkasten, a PARA vault — and it exposes search, read, write, and edit tools over the Model Context Protocol.

 Features